-3. The Labour and Profit Shares of Output.
+The Labour and Profit Shares of Output

 As a matter of statistical identity, although income and output are measured by different means they must be equal and, subject to small statistical discrepancies, they are.
 The output of companies is shared between the part taken by profits and the part paid to employees; together profits and labour incomes add up to 100% of corporate output.
 The definitions of labour and profit incomes must be consistent with each other.
-That proposed by Sir John Hicks eighty years ago has, to put it midly, stood the test of time.
-As Hicks defined income it is "The maximum a man can spend and still be as well off at the end of the week as at the beginning."11 While this leaves the definition of 'well off' open to debate, it is clear that spending all profits before depreciation will leave the owner of capital worse off.12
+That proposed by Sir John Hicks eighty years ago has, to put it mildly, stood the test of time.
+As Hicks defined incomes it is "the maximum a man can spend and still be as well off at the end of the week as at the beginning".
+While this leaves the definition of 'well off'